GloriaWa/MemoOfEnkido/README.md

-# MemoOfEnkido \n
+# MemoOfEnkido
-Just a test project \n
+Just a test project
-Let's start with the story of Gilgamesh and Enkido \n Try to see what could be built. \n